 Drive-Ins, vintage cigar boxes, and old Diners that is available in this

 format.
-My newest series is of two of the Hawaiian Islands, Oahu and Maui.
+My newest series is of two three Hawaiian Islands, Oahu, The Big Island and Maui.

 This series was shot entirely with ulta-color Kodak Professional Portra

 color negative film.
 The color in these photographs is spectacular.
 Most of my photos have been taken with a medium format 645N Pentax Camera and Pentax lenses.
 All of my photography processing and printing is done in the classic traditional way from film and negatives in my own darkroom.
 This year I have added an entirely new form of photography to my line---that is MULTIPLE EXPOSURE HDR digital imagery where each finished photo is made from 7 to 9 separate bracketed exposures and then layered together.

 I have also added a large series of rare vintage 'Historical Detroit' black and white photos that I restore digitally and then print in sepia tone.
 This great and rare collection of Detroit images ranges from about 1900 through the early 1960's.
 It has taken about 15 years to put this historical Detroit Photo Gallery collection together.
 I offer close to 500 different never before offered vintage photos of Detroit in that series.
 They can be seen on this website and directly at www.OldDetroitPhotos.com The photographic adventure continues---stay tuned.

 |I am also a collector of vintage motorcycle toys, old pinball (bagatelle)

 games, vintage advertising thermometers, art glass, Niagara Falls memorabilia, tobacco tin tags, and toy Ray

 Guns (two of my favorite ones being a metal Buck Rogers one from 1936, one from The Tom Corbett Space Series of the 1950's and a 1950's Space

 Patrol with great graphics.)
 I am considering doing my next photographic series on these